rubocop/rails-style-guide/README.md

     ```Ruby
     describe Article
-      it "is valid with valid attributes" do
+      it 'is valid with valid attributes' do
         article.should be_valid
       end
     end